 Exenatide Side Effects

-Applies to exenatide: subcutaneous powder for suspension extended release, subcutaneous solution
+Applies to exenatide: subcutaneous solution, subcutaneous suspension extended release.

 - decreased urination or urine output